 How can I arrange one for our school?

-Get in touch with the ATMOB Starparty Coordinator and arrange a date.
-Email email@example.com
+You can get in touch with an ATMOB Starparty Coordinator to arrange a date two ways:

 For a Starparty to be practical your school must be in a region where ATMOB members live reasonably close by.